siderolabs/talos/website/content/v1.5/advanced/building-images.md

 ---
-title: "Building Talos Images"
+title: "Building Custom Talos Images"
-description: "How to build Talos images from source."
+description: "How to build a custom Talos image from source."
 ---

 There might be several reasons to build Talos images from source: